 It had really just been on account of one phone call, that day in L.A.
 Just a little ride to the edge of the box, and a peek underneath it's lid.

-The lessons of my three near-death experiences (don't try this at home) pointed me in 3 different directions, each of which can lead you to realize that Heaven isn't a place, but is a state-of-being where you can live!
+The lessons of my three near-death experiences (don't try this at home) pointed me in 3 different directions, each of which can lead you to realize that Heaven isn't a place, but is a state-of-being that you can occupy here & now!
 Due out March 2018, available for pre-order, from Llewellyn Books, Amazon, B&N, and all fine booksellers.

 The first book–